 Accessories

 Don't skimp on additional accessories.
 To create more storage space, you can incorporate items like tilt bins to help add storage without taking up extra space.
 Other additions include sharps containers, glove box holders, and many more.
-Be sure to do your research or bring in professionals to figure out which accessories your team needs.
+Be sure to do your research or bring in professionals to determine which accessories your team needs.

 Organization